Parent Aide / Supervised Visitation

 Tucson / Southeast / Pinal County / Northern AZ

-The objectives of the Parent Aide Program are to provide individualized, strength-based support services to parents and caregivers with children in the custody of the Department of Child Safety, in an effort to reunify the family.
+The objective of the Parent Aide Program is to provide individualized, strength-based support services to parents and caregivers with children in the custody of the Department of Child Safety (DCS) in an effort to reunify the family.
 The services performed by the Parent Aide in each member’s home environment and identified as most critical in strengthening their ability to perform his/her parenting responsibilities are:

 - Assessment of the member’s willingness and/or skill to provide adequate parenting,

 - Familiarization with health and safety needs of children,

 - Introduction to community-based resources and contact information for emergency assistance,

 - Instruction in child development and modeling of child management techniques in order to strengthen parenting skills and abilities,